-Figure 3: Transformation pathways of TCS during of the electrochemically simulated metabolism
+Figure 3: Transformation pathways of TCS during the electrochemically simulated metabolism, with route A, B and C.

 Ether cleavage (Route A), Hydroxylation (Route B), and cyclization (Route C) are the major transformation mechanisms of Triclosan.
 TCS was attacked by the hydroxyl radicals and formed the metabolites, 4-Chlorocatechol (P1) and 2,4-dichlorophenol (DCP) (P2) via the mechanism of ether bond cleavage.
 2,4-DCP (P2) was then oxidized to 3,5-dichlorocatechol (DCC) (P3).

+Figure 4: Evolution of acute fish toxicity through the 3 transformation pathways A, B and C based on the predicted LC50 values of TCS and its metabolites.

 Meanwhile, hydroxylation of TCS occurred at the less chlorinated benzene ring to form monohydroxyl-TCS (P6).
 Subsequently, methylation of P6 led to the formation of P7, which later hydroxylated to P8.
 Monohydroxyl-TCS (P6) was also transformed to hydroxyldichlorodibenzodioxin (DCDD) (P4) via C-Cl bond breaking and hydroxyl radical induced cyclization (Kanetoshi et al., 1987; Nilsson et al., 1974).
 Methylation of P4 led to the formation of P5.

-1.2.
 Electrochemical synthesis of metabolites (TPs)